My Horse Prince: Gameplay

 My Horse Prince is composed of ten main chapters and three bonus chapters, during which they are directed to increase the horse's affection for the owner by tapping on icons specific to that chapter.
 Collecting these icons will, however, lower the horse's stamina, which can be increased by briefly talking to the horse.
 In these conversations, players are given the choice of three answers, each of which will have a different impact on the amount of stamina the horse receives.
 Selecting a "bad" answer will decrease the horse's stamina and players can undo the selection by opting to watch a video advertisement.
 At the beginning and end of each chapter, players can view interactions between the game's characters.

 Players have the option of spending money in the game by purchasing an option to remove advertisements from the game or by purchasing golden carrots, which will allow the player to temporarily collect icons without reducing stamina.

 Reception

-My Horse Prince received media attention for its bizarre central premise of a woman dating a horse with a human face and for its player reaction on social media.
-TouchArcade gave the game 3.5 stars out of 5, commenting that it had a "strong localization" while criticizing it for its empty gameplay.
-Kotaku also wrote about the game, stating that "Despite the repetitive nature of the game, each weird situation our beleaguered protagonist gets herself into is oddly charming."
+My Horse Prince received media attention for its central premise of a zoophilic-esque storyline and for reactions from players on social media.
+TouchArcade gave the game 3.5 stars out of 5, commenting that it had a "strong localization", but its gameplay was "almost entirely empty".
+Kotaku called the game "repetitive", but found the story "oddly charming".